 LAN = Broadcast Domain = Subnet

-By default, all interfaces on a Cisco switch are in the same broadcast domain.
-Therefore, when a broadcast frame is received on any switch port, the switch forwards it out to all its other ports.
-Having that logic in mind, to create two separate LANs (like one for servers and one for users), you must use two different switches as shown in figure 1. Тhis approach is not scalable, imagine if your organization want to have thousand separate LANs, it has to have thousands of physical switches.
+We have said that to create two separate LANs (such as one for servers and one for users), we must use two different physical switches, as shown in the diagram above.
+This approach is not scalable; imagine if your organization wants to have a thousand separate LANs, it has to have thousands of physical switches.
 This scaling limitation is the reason why Virtual LANs were introduced.

 Benefits of using VLANs